Brenta Engine Design Guide Build Data structures Files Github

 ECS

-Everything in the ECS exists in the World, you can think of it as a global state of everything that is happening.
+Everything in the ECS exists in the World, you can think of it as the state of everything that is happening.
 The World contains Entities, those are the most elemental things that exist.
 You can add Components to entities, which are their properties (like Health, Position, Mesh).
 You interact with those components through Systems by making Queries on their components.
 There are also Resources that store global data.
 Uh that was quick, read it again if you need it to.
-Now we will go a bit deeper on how this works.

-The main loop calls world::tick().
-At each tick, all the Systems will be called in the order they were added in the World.
+You interact with the world via static methods of the World class.
+The main loop should call World::tick().
+At each tick, all the systems will be called in the order they were added in the World (the engine does not support multithreading yet).

 {